Effective September 2015; Revised June 2022

 g) Ensure the optimal use of available resources for assessment procedures and interventions.

-h) Counsel, educate and facilitate clients’ participation in their care including management of their own care post-discharge.
+h) Counsel, educate and facilitate clients’ participation in their health care services including management of their own care post-discharge.

 i) Implement discharge planning (e.g., referral to other health care providers, client education) and discontinue treatment when appropriate.